zonca/zonca-blog/_posts/2019-02-22-jetstream_kubernetes_kubespray_282.md

 See an [overview of my changes compared to the standard `kubespray` release 2.8.2](https://github.com/zonca/jetstream_kubespray/pull/5).

+### Use Ansible 2.7.10

+Newer versions of ansible do not work with Kubespray 2.8.2

+It is available on conda-forge:

+    conda install -c conda-forge ansible==2.7.10

 ### Use the new template

 The name of my template is now just `zonca` instead of `zonca_kubespray`: